wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 | childrenRTTs | A list of network latencies to children caches; This can model L1i and L1d |
 | numLines | Number of blocks in the cache.
 Also number of directory entries |
 {:.mbtablestyle}

+One unfortunate fact with zSim source code is that methods of `class MESICC` and `class MESITerminalCC` have the same name as methods of `class MESIBottomCC` and `class MESITopCC`, which adds significant difficulties navigating the source files.
+The rule of thumb is that `class MESICC` and `class MESITerminalCC` methods are all defined in coherence\_ctrls.h, while most of the `class MESIBottomCC` and `class MESITopCC` methods are defined in the cpp file.

 We next describe coherence actions one by one.